Understanding cloud-based firewalls

 Plain-vanilla firewalls in the cloud act like your traditional on-premises firewall appliances except they are a service offered by your Internet service provider or perhaps a dedicated SaaS provider of firewall services—that is, a FWaaS provider.
 You might pay a fixed fee for this service.
 That’s more likely if the service is provided by your local ISP or telephone company.
 Alternatively, you might pay a monthly bill based on several factors, such as total bandwidth consumed and optional services (such as domain filtering) beyond strictly watching for malware.

 Configuring the FWaaS is pretty straightforward.
 If this is an add-on service provided by your telco, you probably don’t need to change settings or do anything else at your main business location.
-System administrators get a dashboard or management console that shows activity and perhaps lets them select options for what to screen, domains to blacklist or whitelist, and so on.
+System administrators get a dashboard or management console that shows activity and perhaps lets them select options for what to screen, domains to authorize or deny authorization, and so on.

 If the FWaaS is offered by a third-party provider, you'll need to change router settings to connect to that provider.
 In a sense, it will be your Internet provider now.